top of page

 Through the UPL process, Colorado’s political appointees have not addressed how third-party interference from insurance companies and PBMs have directly distorted the drug’s price for patients, nor have they truly valued patients’ perspectives.
 Many patients and their caregivers have expressed fears about price limits further hindering accessibility and affordability, yet PDABs typically only consider feedback from a select few, limiting direct public commentary that may run counter to their policies.

-It’s time for decision makers to do what’s right.
+We believe decision makers must do what's right.
 Political appointees should not have a say in the treatments patients and their doctors decide are best.

 bottom of page